 Inca Trail Availability Check with our Sales Executives

-Very Important: “The Inca Trail is closed during February, because of maintenance and the rains.
-Since March 01 you can reserve your spaces to the Inka Trail”
+Very Important: “The Inca Trail is closed during February, because of maintenance.
+Since March 01 you can reserve your place in the Inka Trail”

-* Even though the Inca trail is closed this don’t mean Machu Picchu is as well , There are the other options to visit Machu Picchu: (Ejemplo: The trains running from Cusco to Machu Picchu, Salkantay Inca Trail to Machu Picchu, Inca Jungle trek to Machu Picchu among many.
+* Even though the Inca trail is closed this don’t mean Machu Picchu is as well , There are the other options to reach Machu Picchu: Train, Bus, Salkantay Inca Trail, Inca Jungle trek etc.

 INCA TRAIL 4 DAYS & 3 NIGHTS MACHU-PICCHU CUSCO

-Even though the regulations for Expeditions to the Inka trail, point that the bookings must be done 5 days before the date of start, it’s recommendable to do it beforehand, the average in high season points that 90 days befote the Start there is not space, due that only 500 people can enter per day, in order to protect both, the Inka trail and the santuary of Machu Picchu.
+Even though the regulations for Expeditions to the Inka trail, point that the bookings must be done 5 days before the date of start, it’s recommendable to do it well in advance, the average in high season indicates that 90 days befote the start all tickets are sold out.
+Only 500 people can enter per day in order to protect the Inka trail and the santuary of Machu Picchu.